 7 Again, he limiteth a certain day, saying in David, To day, after so long a time; as it is said, To day if ye will hear his voice, harden not your hearts.8 For if Jesus had given them rest, then would he not afterward have spoken of another day.
 (Hebrews 4:7-8)

 Hence, it would even appear in the New Testament that the un-transliterated name of Joshua in Hebrew was replaced in Greek New Testament by Ἰησοῦς (Iēsous), which was finally transliterated to English name Jesus.
 These factual narrations in the King James Version would not support therefore the validity of the name Jesus.
 Rather, they logically support the notion that there was intentional replacement of the name of Christ with another distinct name.

-Finally, therefore, believing on the name Jesus as Christ is very fatal and will lead believers to hell instead of leading them to heaven.
-This is because Christians are being doctrinally taught to believe on Jesus as not only Christ but also as God, with the latter being grossly blasphemous.
+Finally, therefore, believing in the name Jesus as Christ is very fatal and will lead believers to hell instead of leading them to heaven.
+This is because Christians are being doctrinally taught to believe in Jesus not only as Christ but also as God, with the latter being grossly blasphemous.

 - Grammatical error in ‘Jesus is God’ doctrine

 - Are you not scared if Jesus Christ is God?

 - Christ logically says: ‘I am not God’